MbongeniMM/FakeNewsDetector/README.md

-# FakeNewsDetector
+# Fake News Detector
-Detect if a text is fake news or not
+A short notebook for detecting if a text is fake or real news.
+Model was trained on publicly available twitter data.